rethinkdb/rethinkdb/NOTES.md

    through the `db_config` system table. (#4465)
  * Fixed a crash when trying to restore a backup from a version of RethinkDB that is too new. (#5104)
+ * Fixed a bug in data migration from RethinkDB 2.0.x and earlier. (#5570)
+ * Fixed a race condition causing server crashes with the message `Guarantee failed: [!pair.first.inner.overlaps(region.inner)]` when rebalancing a table while simultaneously opening new changefeeds. (#5576)
 * ReQL
  * Disallowed changefeeds on queries of the form `orderBy(...).limit(...).filter(...)`, since they do not provide the correct semantics. (#5325)